COVID-19 Testing Available at Midwest Express Clinic

 Rapid COVID-19 Testing

-Patients interested in rapid testing will receive our rapid molecular test.
+Patients interested in rapid testing will receive our rapid antigen test.
 Cost of this test for patients paying out-of-pocket is $120, which includes the test and an office visit.

 Patients who need a PCR nasal swab test for travel, work, or other reasons will need to be seen by a provider.
 The out-of-pocket rate for all PCR tests, regardless of symptoms, is $175.